snowyu/amforth/trunk/doc/source/TG/recipes/Timer.rst

 The access module (in :file:`timer0.frt` and :file:`timer1.frt`) encapsulate the access to the selected timer.
 It uses interrupts to create a millisecond counter for common usage.
-This millsecond counter is a single cell variable that gets continuesly incremented and wraps around every 65,5 seconds.
+This millsecond counter is a single cell variable :command:`timer0.tick` that increments freely and wraps around every 65,5 seconds.

+The counter is started with the command :command:`timer0.start`.
+It automatically adapts to the actual controller clock rate.

 The generic routines rely on this counter.
 A timer is simply a single cell number that is either the starting value of the millisecond counter